All Episodes

 Also, when we come back, we have deep state news.

-What about the testimony and Rod Rosenstein's suggestion that, well, this might not be what you think as it relates to the Mueller report.
+And Rod Rosenstein's suggestion that, well, this might not be what you think as it relates to the Mueller report.

-As we continue from Hanoi, we're in Vietnam.
+As we continue, from Hanoi, we're in Vietnam.

-It's the Sean Hannity show.
+It's the Sean Hannity Show.

 All right, 25 now till the top of the hour as we continue our broadcast.